-- 1. When Required.
+- When Required.
 An applicant shall submit a critical areas report when required by 17A.01.110.2 and the reporting section of the applicable critical area chapter of this Title.
-Critical areas reports are valid for five years from the date of completion, or date of the corresponding delineation documentation, if applicable. - 2.
+When required in accordance with this chapter Title, the applicant shall submit a critical areas report.
+Critical areas reports are valid for five years after from the date of completion, or date of the corresponding delineation documentation, if applicable. - 2.
 Preparation by Qualified Professional.
-The critical areas report shall be prepared by a qualified professional as defined in KCC 17A.02.620. - 3.
+The critical areas report shall be prepared by a qualified professional as defined in KCC 17A.02.6240. - 3.
 Incorporation of Best Available Science.
 The critical areas report shall use scientifically valid methods and studies in the analysis of critical area data and field reconnaissance to evaluate the proposed development and all probable impacts to critical areas in accordance with the provisions of this Title.
 The report shall reference the source(s) of science used. - 4.
 Minimum Report Contents.
 At a minimum, the report shall contain the following: - a.
-The name and contact information of the applicant and a description of the proposal; - The site plan for the proposed development, including a map drawn to scale depicting critical areas, buffers and/or setbacks, the proposed development, and any areas to be cleared or altered;
+The name and contact information of the applicant and a description of the proposal; - The site plan for the proposed development, including a map drawn to scale depicting critical areas, buffers and/or setbacks, the proposed development, and any areas to be cleared or altered; - c.

-- c.
 The names and qualifications of the persons preparing the report; - d.
-Documentation of any fieldwork performed on the site; - e.
-Documentation that consultation, when deemed appropriate, was initiated with agencies of expertise; - f.
-Field identification and characterization of all critical areas and buffers on and adjacent to the proposed development; - g.
-A statement specifying the accuracy of the report, and all assumptions made and relied upon; - h.
-A discussion of the performance standards applicable to the critical area and proposed development; - i.
-A mitigation plan in accordance with KCC 17A.01.100 if mitigation is required; and - j.
+Documentation of any fieldwork performed on the site;

+- e.
+Documentation that consultation and/or coordination with agencies of expertise occurred, when appropriate; - e.f.
+Field lidentification and characterization of all critical areas and buffers on and adjacent to the proposed development; - f.g.
+A statement specifying the accuracy of the report, and all assumptions made and relied upon; - g.h.
+A discussion of the performance standards applicable to the critical area and proposed development; - h.i.
+A mitigation plan in accordance with KCC 17A.01.100 if mitigation is required; and - Hi.
 Any additional report information required for the critical area as specified in KCC 17A.01.80 through KCC 17A.01.100.